-Invoicing should be a joyful, stress-free process for both you and your clients.
+Invoicing should be a stress-free process for both you and your clients.
 Pick a billing strategy that complements the services you provide.
-Be upfront and clear on your terms and follow through with confidence.
-Your quality of work is worthy of the payments you receive.
+Automate your billing process wherever possible.
+Be upfront and clear on your terms as you follow through to receiving timely payments.

 There are many options and strategies when it comes to pricing your services and billing your clients.
 And in Rule #3 we'll be covering a bit of both: pricing being how much you charge for your services, and billing being how you collect payments for those services.
 The goal of Rule #3 is for you to pick a pricing and billing strategy that best complements the services you provide.